dynamsoft-docs/mobile-document-scanner-docs-js/guides/index.md

 We previously covered `container` in [Workflow Customization](#workflow-customization), and changing `templateFilePath` is usually not required.
 Now, let's focus on `cameraEnhancerUIPath`.

 > [!TIP]
-> If **DDS** performance does not meet your needs in your usage scenario, you may require a customized algorithm template for better results.
+> If **MDS** performance does not meet your needs in your usage scenario, you may require a customized algorithm template for better results.
 In this case, please contact our experienced [Technical Support Team](https://www.dynamsoft.com/company/contact/) to discuss your requirements.
 They will help tailor a suitable template for you, which you can then apply by updating `templateFilePath`.

 By default, `cameraEnhancerUIPath` points to a file hosted on the jsDelivr CDN:
 [https://cdn.jsdelivr.net/npm/dynamsoft-document-scanner@1.2/dist/document-scanner.ui.html](https://cdn.jsdelivr.net/npm/dynamsoft-document-scanner@1.2/dist/document-scanner.ui.html).